AryanRai/HowYouSeeMe/README.md

 → survives reboots → queryable forever
 ```

-The MCP server is what makes this composable.
-Any LLM — Claude, GPT-4, a local Ollama model, Ally's voice interface — can call these tools and get grounded spatial answers.
+The MCP server makes this composable.
+Any LLM — Claude, GPT-4, a local Ollama model, Ally's voice interface — connects to `http://localhost:8090/mcp` and gets grounded spatial answers.
 The robot becomes a spatial memory system that any AI can plug into.

 ---